Advances in Molecular Spectroscopy

 Sur les Spectres Excitoniques des Iodures de Mercure

-(III.
-1.)
-I. R. Spectra and the Physics of Solid State, Reflection Spectra
+(III.1.)
+I. R. Spectra and the Phycics of Solid State, Reflection Spectra

 The Near Infrared Birefringences of Quartz, Ice and Gypsum Obtained from Channeled Spectra